Berkeley Heights Homes for Sale

 Easy commutes.
 It's within easy driving distance of New York City and anyone who likes to work or play in the Big Apple can get to Manhattan in 50 minutes or less.

 Fabulous employment options.
 The Berkeley Heights area is home to major employers such as the headquarters for Alcatel-Lucent, home to the Murray Hill Bell Labs headquarters of Nokia, AT&T UNIX, home to the L'Oreal USA, and the Summit Medical Group.
-This makes Berkeley Heights a wonderful place to live, play, and also work.
+This makes Berkeley Heights a wonderful place to live, play, and work.

 Excellent school systems.
 The school system in Berkeley Heights is often ranked as one of the best public schools in New Jersey.
 Some of the top-rated schools include Columbia middle school, Hughes Elementary school, Mountain Park elementary school, Livingston high school, and Woodruff Elementary school.